-Of course you can replace the chain link fence, which often rusts quite badly depending on the original finish.
+Of course you can replace the chain link fence, which often rusts quite badly depending on the original quality.
 The problem with replacement is that you still end up with a wire mesh fence that is not to most people's taste these days.
 So that is where alternative treatments that are less expensive than ripping out the wire mesh fence and starting over with a more attractive fencing material are being created.

 Here is a rather simple treatment of an existing fence in St. Louis, where a textured vertical material serves as a backdrop for some dramatic flashes of color, which are held onto the fence with some high-performance twist ties.